greent3/greent3.github.io/content/sections/about/about.md

 imageAlt: ""
 ---

-I've been coding for just over 5 years now and love the challenge of solving a new problem everyday!
+I've been coding for almost 6 years now.

 My coding knowledge stems from a combination of university study, self study, and professional experience.